andna5980/test/README.md

 [View the live project here.](Kefir website)

-This is the Kefir Website.
+This is Kefir Website.
 This website has been designed to be responsibe and accesible from different devices in order to make the navigation user experience easy and enjoyable.

 ## User Experience (UX)